Appearance & Reality > The Lord Jesus Christ > Strong and weak

 But how can the Lord Jesus be poor when He is the Son of God and the creator of all things?
 Does not Paul tell us “the unfathomable riches of Christ” is an integral part of the gospel message (Eph.
 3:8)?

 In the visible, temporal realm, and from the worldly perspective, the Lord Jesus was indeed poor.
 He was poor in material wealth and possessions during His time on earth.
-But in reality, from the spiritual and eternal perspective of God’s kingdom, He was truly and infinitely rich at all times.
+But in reality, from the spiritual and eternal perspective, He was truly and infinitely rich at all times.
 For in Christ are riches immeasurable.

-The proper perspective, attitude and approach we should have towards riches is an important theme in the teachings of the Lord Jesus.
+The proper perspective, attitude and approach we should have towards riches is an important theme in the teaching of the Lord Jesus.
 Matthew 6:19-24 is a key passage on this subject.

 Matthew 6:19-21